At a Glance

 The Calgary Zoo Master Plan inspires change by incorporating holistic solutions for water supply, reuse and stormwater management.

 The Calgary Zoo, which is visited by nearly 1.5 million people each year, is known as a conservation leader in Canada.
 The Zoo’s commitment to conservation and sustainability is not only evident in its exhibits, research, and outreach programs, but also in the way it plans for the future.

-After Gathering and Analysis of existing information and performing a site survey of the Zoo’s primary water and stormwater systems, water use, and water supplies, Biohabitats participated in a visioning and planning process to establish water guidelines for the Master Plan.
+After analyzing existing information and surveying the Zoo’s primary water and stormwater systems, water use, and water supplies, Biohabitats participated in a visioning and planning process to establish water guidelines.
 Guided by this vision, Biohabitats contributed to the development of a Master Plan that embraces long term sustainability and water stewardship, including strategies to reduce the volumes and clean stormwater runoff into the adjacent Bow River and measure and conserve water for domestic and operational use.
 The final Master Plan, which was completed in 2013 provides 20 years of guidance toward a sustainable future that aligns with the Zoo’s conservation mission.

 Calgary Zoological Society

 - Studio Hanson Roberts